As we approach the holiday season, it’s becoming more pressing to pay attention to CDC guidelines for safe travel.

 What’s the safest way to travel this year?
 Not traveling at all.

 Whenever possible, avoid travel altogether.
 Rely on resources like FaceTime and Zoom to conduct meetings and hold family gatherings.
-The sooner we stop the spread, the sooner we can all get back to traveling with ease.
+The sooner we stop the spread, the sooner we can all return to traveling easily.

 Stay Healthy With Our Travel Safety Tips

 Traveling this holiday season is different than years past.
 We’re finding new and innovative ways to spend quality time with loved ones while minimizing unnecessary risks.
-With our travel safety tips, you can stay healthy enjoy the holiday season for years to come.
+With our travel safety tips, you can stay healthy and enjoy the holiday season for years.

 Travel is what we know best, and we’re always looking for the best tips to share with our readers.
-Please take a look at more of our content and get inspired to plan your future dream vacations.
+Please read more of our content and get inspired to plan your dream vacations.